news

 The reading challenged have met their color match

-Posted June 06, 2013 By 9 WAFB
+Posted January 23, 2014 By Channel 9 WAFB

 New lenses used to treat dyslexia